SweFjorod/MapEditor/README.md

 Thanks to Gorbit99 for the olcSprConverter.h
 Thanks to Lode Vandevenne for the lodepng so I could encode png files.

-You need to have edit-button.png and font.pgex in a library from the executable then
-\\resources\, for example if you are running VS and debugging remember to make a library in your debug lib names resources and then copy those 2 files to it.
+You need to have edit-button.png and font.pgex in a library from the executable path named 'resources', for example if you are running VS and debugging remember to make a library in your debug lib names resources and then copy those 2 files to it.

 This started out as a small project where I wanted to learn how to code C++ but has evolved